openstack-infra/system-config/README.md

 server.pp is intended as the base for other servers and adds members of ~openstack-admins

+Puppet needs to be installed via gems, because we use the pip package provider for one of the packages and that is only in 2.7.

 For instance:

-puppet apply --modulepath=`pwd`/modules manifests/slave.pp
+/var/lib/gems/1.8/bin/puppet apply --modulepath=`pwd`/modules manifests/slave.pp

 or

-puppet apply --modulepath=`pwd`/modules manifests/server.pp
+/var/lib/gems/1.8/bin/puppet apply --modulepath=`pwd`/modules manifests/server.pp